 Webhooks and Audit Trail

-If the Audit Trail app is active on your platform, you can activate the tracking of the following actions related to webhooks in your Audit Trail reports:
+With the Audit Trail functionality, you can track the following actions related to webhooks in your Audit Trail reports:

 - Webhook created - Action logged when a webhook is created